vielhuber/hlp/README.md

 hlp.fmath('/', 0.2, 0.1) // 2
 hlp.fmath('/', 0.39, 100, 12) // 0.0039 (precision of 12)

+// create lexicographically ordered string ids like in firebase hlp.pushId() -LDiDooGs9PyGHmghk5i hlp.pushId() -LDiDooGs9PyGHmghk5j

-and also some for the frontend:
+check out also the following helpers for the frontend:

 ```js
 // cookies